Thank you for looking at my blog! My current website is www.michellecassar.com please head there to find out how we can work together.

 There was a you tube link to; A Tale of Entanglement.
 Which is a pretty graphic film of animals entangled in plastic.
 I was upset and looked around the camper… at all our plastics.
 The next day I started refusing and researching.

-I´m a photographer and I surf (when the conditions are small enough).
+As a photographer and surfer.
 I started shooting surfschools.
 This meant I was spending a lot of time on the beaches.

 With the Atlantic swell, it´s hard not to notice the ever-changing plastic washing up on the beaches.
-Especially when I was shooting, over the many years that followed, even in Summer swells, while I was working plastic washed up around my feet every day.
+Especially when I was shooting, over the many years that followed, even in Summer swells plastic washed up around my feet every day.
 I was constantly reminded of the presence of plastic pollution, so I couldn´t help but do something positive about it.

 Firstly be reducing my own plastic drastically, and then helping others reduce theirs.

-Although I´m still coming up upon obstacles all the time, I try my best to over come the challenges as refusing plastics is a way of life for me now.
+Although I´m still come up upon obstacles, I try my best to over come the challenges as refusing plastics is a way of life for me now.
 I don´t claim to be perfect, there´s always more anyone can do, but PALL-ing´s a good place to start.

 I hope this blog can help you to PALL – Plastic A Lot Less – your lifestyle.
 Please get in touch, especially if I´ve helped you out, I´d love to hear from you!